pntoka/MRes_project/README.md

 This folder contains code to convert html/xml articles to json format as well as code to find and extract specific article sections

+### data_analysis

+This folder contains all notebooks with data analysis and extraction performance evaluation

 ### data_extraction

 This folder contains code for the scripts to extract data from text using a variety of text mining algorithms